10dimensions/supernets2-node/schematic.md

-Sure, I can convert the Docker Compose file into a table for easier visualization.
+Docker Compose visualization.
 Note that some fields like `Ports`, `Volumes`, and `Environment` might contain long values that may not fit neatly in a table cell.
-To accommodate this, I will shorten them, but in the actual Docker Compose file, you would see the full paths/values.

-Here's the Docker Compose table:

 | Service Name                          | Image                                         | Ports                                       | Volumes                                               | Environment                                                 |
 |---------------------------------------|-----------------------------------------------|---------------------------------------------|-------------------------------------------------------|-------------------------------------------------------------|